 MVI Pediatric, lyophilized powder, 5 mL (once reconstituted) vials, 10 count (NDC 61703-0421-53)

 Estimated Resupply Dates

 Hospira has MVI Adult 10 mL two-chambered vials, MVI-12 without vitamin K 50 mL Dual vials, and MVI Adult 50 mL Dual vials on back order and the company cannot estimate a release date.
-The MVI Adult 5 mL Dual vials are on back order and the company estimates a release date of late-July 2016.
+The MVI Adult 5 mL Dual vials are on back order and the company estimates a release date of late-4th quarter 2016.